cybertec-postgresql/pgwatch/docs/advanced_features.rst

 For YAML based setups an example can be found from the `instances.yaml <https://github.com/cybertec-postgresql/pgwatch3/blob/master/pgwatch3/config/instances.yaml#L34>`_ file.

-NB!
 If Patroni is powered by *etcd*, then also username, password, ca_file, cert_file, key_file optional security parameters can be defined - other DCS systems are currently only supported without authentication.

 Also if you don't use the standby nodes actively for queries then it might make sense to decrease the volume of gathered